crustio/crust-wiki/docs/preview-network-maxwell.md

 ## How to Join Maxwell Preview Network

-You can join as miners and provide storage services for mining, or participate in staking as token holders.
+You can join as a validator and provide storage services for mining, or participate in staking as token holders.
 For mining rules, please refer to the [GPoS](GPoS.md) consensus algorithm.

 You can also use Crust network as a storage user, the storage market is coming soon.

-### Miners
+### Validators

-Miners need to setup nodes according to their roles.
-The nodes in the Maxwell network are divided into: Independent Node, Group Owner and Group Member.
-For node details, please refer to [node overview](node-overview.md)
+Validators need to setup nodes according to their roles.
+For more details, please refer to [validator guidance](validatorGuidance.md).

-An independent node is a physical node.
-This node serves as a network validator of Maxwell network while providing storage and retrieval services.
-This means that the stake limit of this validator is restricted by the limit of storage capacity of one single node.

-The opposite concept to independent nodes is Group.
-Group can accommodate multiple physical nodes - Group Member, to join.
-Group consists of an Group Owner and multiple Group Members.
-Group Member is responsible for providing storage and retrieval services, and the corresponding Stake Limit will be contributed to the Group Owner.
-The Group Owner is only responsible for network verification and block generation.

 ### Token Holders